imagej/imagej.github.io/_pages/Developing_ImageJ_in_NetBeans.md

 description: test description
 ---

-{% include develop-menu content='source' %} This article explains how to install and configure NetBeans for use with [ImageJ](ImageJ) development.
+ This article explains how to install and configure NetBeans for use with [ImageJ](ImageJ) development.
 Directions correspond to NetBeans 7.1.2, which added integrated Git support, and may need adjustment for other versions.

 Install and configure NetBeans
 ------------------------------